cyrozap/rv51/README.md

 5. Write `firmware.bin` to your 8051's program memory.
 6. Power on the 8051 and release it from reset.

+Example RISC-V programs that can run on rv51 in an 8051 simulator can be found in the [examples][examples] directory.

 ## What are the limitations?